 "Far East Deep South stands apart as a fascinating documentary about the contributions of early Chinese immigrants in the U.S. It is a deeply moving retelling of the Mississippi Chinese legacy that triumphs in the face of many difficulties."

-"My U.S. History students finished a unit on immigration, which included a viewing of the exceedingly well-done documentary Far East Deep South.
-It was very engaging for the students.
+"The exceedingly well-done documentary was very engaging for my U.S. History students.
 Several students admitted to crying.
-One of my students told me, 'You know how you wanted to bring history alive for this course, watching the documentary Far East Deep South brought history alive for me.'"
+One of my students told me, 'You know how you wanted to bring history alive for this course?
+Watching Far East Deep South brought history alive for me.'"

 “What an amazing journey...You should warn viewers that Far East Deep South is a 10 tissue documentary.
-I think that this film should be required viewing in all public schools, state legislatures, and Congress!“
+This film should be required viewing in all public schools, state legislatures, and Congress!“

 "Chinese immigrants in the Deep South struggle and thrive.
 A tale of heartbreak and tenacity in post-Reconstruction Mississippi."